KorAP/Kalamar/README.md

 ## Setup for Development

-To fetch the latest version of Kalamar ...
+To install the latest version of Kalamar, first fetch the resource ...

 ```shell
 $ git clone https://github.com/KorAP/Kalamar
 ```

+... and follow the steps below.

+If you have any problems with installing Kalamar, see the *Troubleshooting* section.

 ### Generate Static Asset Files